TelemetryDeck/docs/api/api-token.md

 In the future, we'll make it easier for you to generate API tokens via the Dashboard, but for now, you'll have to generate a token manually using HTTP POST requests.

-Officially, we only allow API access for users in our Tier 2 Pricing tier and above.
+Officially, we only allow API access for users in our paid plans.
 However, this is currently not enforced by the API, and there will be a grace period before it is.
 Feel free to try things out and let us know what you think! <3

 {% endnoteinfo %}